CodeFazila/ETLPipelineProject/README.md

 ### Big Data Handling
 - **Big Data Technologies**: If the data becomes substantial, consider integrating Big Data technologies such as Apache Hadoop or Apache Spark to efficiently process large datasets.

-### Robust Testing
-- **Integration Testing**: Develop comprehensive integration tests to ensure that all components of the system work together seamlessly.
-- **Performance Testing**: Regularly conduct performance testing to evaluate the system’s efficiency and responsiveness.
-- **Scalability Testing**: Test the system’s ability to scale up with increased loads, ensuring that it can handle large volumes of data without performance degradation.

 ### Cloud Integration
 - **Cloud-Ready**: Prepare the architecture for possible migration to cloud platforms like AWS, Azure, or Google Cloud, to leverage their scalable infrastructure and big data processing services.